Activeyixiao/topic-specific-vector/README.md

 For example, our representation for word "banana" have several topics-specific vectors corresponding to the topics of food, biology, industury.
 This make our static word vector become context sensitive in some sense.

 This open source implementaton will guide you step by step to obtain these word-topic-vectors.
-Also, you could skip these steps and directly download all the word-vector experimented in our paper.
+You could also skip these steps and directly download all the word-vector experimented in our paper.

 ## Building word-topic-vectors from scratch

+###Requirements
+- Python3
+- Numpy
+- Torch
+-

 ### collect all the words from the evaluation dataset (McRae-Feature-Norm, CSLB, WordNet-SuperSense, BabelNet-Domain in our case)